pyglet/pyglet/doc/programming_guide/media.rst

 which will either repeat the current source (if the :py:attr:`~pyglet.media.player.Player.loop` attribute has been set to ``True``), or move to the next queued source immediately.
-When there are no more queued sources, the :py:meth:`~pyglet.media.Player.on_player_eos` event is dispached, and playback stops until another source is queued.
+When there are no more queued sources, the :py:meth:`~pyglet.media.Player.on_player_eos` event is dispatched, and playback stops until another source is queued.

-For loop contol you can change the :py:attr:`~pyglet.media.player.Player.loop` attribute at any time, but be aware that unless sufficient time is given for the future data to be decoded and buffered there may be a stutter or gap in playback.
+For loop control you can change the :py:attr:`~pyglet.media.player.Player.loop` attribute at any time, but be aware that unless sufficient time is given for the future data to be decoded and buffered there may be a stutter or gap in playback.
 If set well in advance of the end of the source (say, several seconds), there